 ICAN is pleased to provide some of our previous Webinars as a benefit of membership.
-Old and New Webinars and Speaker Series Events are available only to paid, current members of ICAN.
+Old and new webinars are available only to paid, current members of ICAN.
 For more information about becoming a member visit the Join Page.

 A schedule will be emailed to all current members on the 1st and 15th of each month with a calendar containing the available viewing times and directions to sign up for each webinar.
 We will be offering each Webinar on a varied schedule during the month and in the months following.

 If you are a current member and do not receive an email with the current webinar schedule or have a questions about our webinars, please contact firstname.lastname@example.org